Persistence

 How Snapshots Work

-1. All table data and schema
+1. All table schemas

 Snapshot Configuration

--- Manually create a snapshot
+-- Manually create a backup snapshot

-PRAGMA create_snapshot;
+PRAGMA SNAPSHOT;

 Snapshot Files

-Snapshots are stored as binary files:
+Snapshots are stored as binary files, organized per table:

 /path/to/database/